Contracts and unfair contract terms

 The Australian Financial Security Authority (AFSA) has information about bankruptcy, including how to go bankrupt, making a person bankrupt, what debts are covered, and consequences of bankruptcy.

-Office of Fair Trading (OFT) provides information and help to the public on a wide range of consumer related issues, including:
+Office of Fair Trading (OFT) gives information and help to the public on a wide range of consumer related issues, including:

 The Office of the Australian Information Commissioner handles complaints about misusing personal information and inaccurate credit reports.